 Our Social Impact

-We already have a long history in delivering wide and varied prevention activities to improve safety at national, community and individual levels.
+Fire and Rescue Services already have a long history in delivering wide and varied prevention activities to improve safety at national, community and individuals levels.
 We take pride in the work we do and the difference we can make.

 In 2016 we signed up to the Social Impact Pledge, a Scottish Government initiative aimed at increasing the social impact of public sector organisations across Scotland.
 We whole-heartedly took up the challenge of the Pledge to increase the positive impact we make and to use of our assets – our buildings and our people - better for increased community benefit.

-Each year we asked to identify three commitments, these should be something that we do differently, an increase or change of activity for example.
-Following a well-supported service wide request to submit details of relevant initiatives or projects, the Engagement Committee of the Board have selected our first three commitments.
-These are:-
+Each year we are asked to identify three commitments.
+These should be something that we do differently, an increase or change of activity for example.
+Following a service wide request to submit details of relevant initiatives or projects, the Board approved our second set of three commitments in December 2017.
+These are:

 More information on the Social Impact Pledge Initiative and other organisations’ commitments is available on the Communities Channel Scotland website.